TinyTapeout/tt123-demo-pcb/README.md

 You shouldn't need to update the firmware in most cases.

-If you need firmware for external scan controller you can get the firmware from here.
+If you need firmware for external scan controller you can get the firmware from here:

+https://github.com/TinyTapeout/tinytapeout-02/tree/tt02/verilog/dv/scan_controller_ext

 Compile and flash using the Makefile.

-https://github.com/TinyTapeout/tinytapeout-02/tree/tt02/verilog/dv/scan_controller_ext

 # We are very happy to be sponsored by